Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_update.md

 1. Download the product update from Axway support at [support.axway.com](https://support.axway.com/) to the machine you want to update.
 1. Stop the servers that you want to update.
 1. Transfer the patch to the host in binary mode.
 1. Extract the zip file using the following command, where you replace the SP and Patch number with the most recent SP and patch numbers.
-Notice that the `-a` option converts the text file to a VMS format.
+Notice that the `- a` option converts the text file to a VMS format.
     ```
-    unzip -a Transfer_CFT_ 3.10
+    unzip - a Transfer_CFT_ 3.10
-    -SP1_Patch1_vms-ia64.zip
+    - SP1_Patch1_vms- ia64.zip
     ```
 1. Load the Transfer CFT profile.
 1. Execute the `KITUPDATE.COM` script to apply the patch: